denkungsart/carrierwave-activejob/README.md

 I like CarrierWave.
 That being said, I don't like tying up app instances waiting for images to process.

 This gem addresses that by offloading processing or storage/processing to a background task.
-We currently support Delayed Job, Resque, Sidekiq, SuckerPunch, Girl Friday, Qu, and Queue Classic.
+All backends supported by activejob are compatible.

 ## Background options